flhoest/Rubrik/README.md

 ## Background

 This project's goal is to provide anyone who needs to script automation, a collection of functions that call Rubrik's APIs.
 I was facing some challenges around MS SQL DR and I had to start writing some functions to make a good use of what Rubrik is offering out of the box.
+I have tested this framework with Rubrik CDM release 4.2 and 5.0.
+So far, so good ;)

 ## Getting Started